 Below are some personal trainers using Instagram in a way that is both profitable and attainable.
 Now, ask any of these trainers who have made a successful fitness Instagram account and have a track record of doing online training on Instagram profitably, and they will tell you it’s not an overnight thing.

 You have to demonstrate value day after day and be in it for the long haul.
 But if you do, then you can see success selling workout plans and personal training using Instagram.
+It can be helpful to learn Instagram fitness business marketing if you are targeting young clients.

 Kevin Carr/Movement as Medicine (65K followers)